 Hashtags that are long, hard to pronounce or hard to remember, will be hard for people to use, too.
 You can’t go wrong with something short and easy to remember.

 On Google+, you get an added benefit: Google’s technology will automatically assign a hashtag to your content, without you doing anything.
-You can tell it not to add the hashtag, if you prefer, so you can manually add your own hashtags.
+You can tell it not to add the hashtag if you prefer, so you can manually add your own hashtags.

 How to Use a Hashtag That Already Exists

 Rather than creating your own hashtag, sometimes you want to enter a discussion around a topic where a hashtag already exists.
-You would simply add that hashtag somewhere (usually at the end) of your Twitter tweet or other social media update.
+You would simply add that hashtag somewhere (usually at the end) of your Twitter tweet or other social media updates.